 Bake to Mesh:

 This function makes all slider changes permanent for the active (and selected) Custom Mesh.
-Take care: This function deletes all Custom Shape keys and the Mesh gets changed!
+Take care: This function deletes all Shape keys (should you have defined Some) and the Mesh gets permanently and irreversible changed!

 Hint: This option is not available (greyed out) for the Avastar Meshes.